My notes on Parashat Bamidbar

 3:1 These also are the generations of Aaron and Moses in the day that the LORD spake with Moses in mount Sinai.

 Comment: The Hebrew text says descendants of Aaron and Moses.
 Here Rashi notes that the following verses list only the names Aaron’s descendants, but they are also regarded as Moses’ descendants since Moses taught them Torah.
 This concept, that descendants can be nonbiological, is in fact the main driving force of human progression.
 I am an Asian Ph.D., but if you check the mathematics genealogy, you will find me being an academic descendant of Euler, who is Caucasian.
 Somehow, all nonJewish Christians are also Torah descendants of Moses.
 Their family and former generations worshiped idols, or were agnostic, until they experienced rebirth in the resurrected Jesus Christ, and started to be interested in learning Torah.
-Jesus himself did not have any biological descendant, but he has plenty of spiritual descendants, such as the 12 disciples and St Paul, who again may not have many biological descendants, but have acquired, over many generations, billions of spiritual descendants from all nations, including me, who is of Chinese origin, from an idolatrous or communistic country.
+Jesus himself did not have any biological descendant, but he has plenty of spiritual descendants, such as the 12 disciples and St Paul, who again may not have many biological descendants, but have acquired, over many generations, billions of spiritual descendants from all nations, including me, who is of Chinese origin, from an idolatrous or communist country.

 Numbers 4